 THE SEVEN DEATHS

 The spirit communications made by Myers to the members of the Society for Psychical Research tell of seven deaths before the highest level is reached.
 Myers communicants assert that we are housed in a sequence of bodies.
 The bodies in the life beyond are made of a lighter and more highly energized one than the physical body, with an increasing content of spiritual energy as we progress.
 Each entry into a higher level of the afterlife calls for spiritual preparation for the move to the next stage.
-Stage one is the earth plane and stage two is the earth-like world that we meet immediately after death.
+Stage one is the earth plane and stage two is the Earth-like world that we meet immediately after death.
 Myers calls this simply the “life-immediately-after-death plane.”
-Also existing are five other planes which he called “Hades,” the “world of Eidos” (plane of colour), the “world of Helios” (plane of spiritual flame), and the final two planes which he calls the “plane of light” and “timelessness.”
+Also, existing are five other planes which he called “Hades,” the “world of Eidos” (plane of color), the “world of Helios” (plane of spiritual flame), and the final two planes which he calls the “plane of light” and “timelessness.”
 These final two planes are akin to the causal planes.

 In the causal plane, personality becomes of little importance even though your sense of self continues.
 You will be in a state similar to an artist lost in his inspiration, or lovers lost in a moment of joy.
 In fact, nothing is really lost.
 Everything that is “you” is still there, including all of your personal memories and the history of your many lifetimes.
 It is a little like putting sugar into water.
 The sugar dissolves, but it is still there–you can taste it.
 Similarly, you will merge with these higher planes, and all that is you will still exist, but in a transformed state.

 Spiritual beings from the causal planes can continue to manifest self and may descend to other levels to teach and help others up the ladder of spirituality.
 These beings are the higher guides, the angels, the avatars, and Bodhisattvas.